DucAnhNTT/hadoop-cluster-docker/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/big-data-europe/Lobby)

-# Docker multi-container environment with Hadoop, Spark and Hive
+# Docker multi-container environment with Hadoop, Spark and Hive, Airflow

-This is it: a Docker multi-container environment with Hadoop (HDFS), Spark and Hive.
-But without the large memory requirements of a Cloudera sandbox.
-(On my Windows 10 laptop (with WSL2) it seems to consume a mere 3 GB.)
+This is it: a Docker multi-container environment with Hadoop (HDFS), Spark and Hive, Airflow.
+This is a repository i'm currently working on and updating from Marcel Jan repo

 The only thing lacking, is that Hive server doesn't start automatically.
 To be added when I understand how to do that in docker-compose.